Elevate announces strategic partnership with Arabian Lux

 PHOTO

-Elevate, a tourism group, has announced a strategic partnership with Arabian Lux, a luxury travel brand founded by Nicholas Rhodes.

-Together, the entities are launching two new sub-brands under the Elevate umbrella: ONELUX by Elevate, a global luxury travel brand, and Arabian Lux by Elevate, a regional brand focused on the North and South American markets.
+Elevate Tourism Group unveils two sub-brands under the Elevate brand, ONELUX by Elevate and Arabian Lux by Elevate, to deliver exceptional travel experiences worldwide.

-This collaboration brings together Elevate’s operational excellence and wide-reaching network with Arabian Lux’s two decades of expertise and reputation in bespoke travel.

-Arabian Lux, a member of the Virtuoso network, has established itself as a trusted name across nine countries in the Americas, serving high-net-worth travellers seeking authentic, curated experiences.

 Nicholas Rhodes, Founder of Arabian Lux, added: “This alignment allows us to build on Arabian Lux’s success while unlocking new opportunities for growth through Elevate’s global network.
 Together, we will continue to redefine what personalised luxury travel can look like.”